Enlil50/my_qmk/README.md

 <img src="./Images/Trackpoint_pinout.jpg" width="400">

 * ### Trackpoint extensor sketch
 In order to vertically extend the trackpoint sensor, I 3D printed the following sketch, cut the excess height and manually reduced the diameter of the part which goes inside the PCB.
+It's probably better to print with 3mm instead of 4mm.
+I increased the diameter of the PCB holes with a drill.

 <img src="./Images/trackpoint_extensor_project.jpg" width="400">